|

 Once they have been removed, make sure the glass and your frame has been cleaned and is completely dry.

-At this point, the front of the “picture” should be facing your work surface and the back of it should be exposed and facing you.
+Turn the frame so that the front of the “picture” is facing your work surface and the back is exposed and facing you.

 You will be painting the back of the glass to pull off the dry erase board look.